ohministries/ohministries.github.io/sample-page/prospective-students/tuition-and-costs.md

 Correspondence Course $155 per credit hour

-*Students are billed for room and board on a per-semester basis.
+\*Students are billed for room and board on a per-semester basis.
 There is a non-refundable room deposit of $50, payable each summer for the following school year.

-**Additional Costs:**
+### Additional Costs

 Textbooks